Pleural fluid culture

-During the test, tell your health care provider if you have sharp chest pain or shortness of breath.
+During the test, tell your provider if you have sharp chest pain or shortness of breath.

 Why the Test is Performed

-Your doctor may order this test if you have signs of a certain infection or if a chest x-ray or CT scan of the chest shows you have too much fluid in space around the lungs.
+Your provider may order this test if you have signs of a certain infection or if a chest x-ray or CT scan of the chest shows you have too much fluid in the space around the lungs.

 A normal result means no bacteria or fungi were seen in the test sample.

 A normal value is no growth of any bacteria.
 Talk to your doctor about the meaning of your specific test results.

 Chernecky CC, Berger BJ.
 Thoracentesis - diagnostic.
 In: Chernecky CC, Berger BJ.
 Laboratory Tests and Diagnostic Procedures.
 6th ed.
 Philadelphia, PA: Elsevier; 2013:1068-1070.

 Septimus EJ.
 Pleural effusion and empyema.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 70.